yuchenrao/msr-student-template/README.md

 image: /msr-student-template/public/images/tower_of_babel.jpg
 ---
 ```

+Note that the name of your repo on GitHub will define the exact path that you
+use to an image.
+If you change the name of your repo to be `portfolio`, then the
+image in the above example would be
+`/portfolio/public/images/tower_of_babel.jpg`.
+This is an example of why the
+"easy" way is less extensible/maintainable.
+If you wanted to rename your repo,
+all projects would need to be edited.

+#### Changing pictures: the complex way

+This method works by editing the code in the template HTML files that Jekyll
+uses when building the site.

+### Math in project posts

 ### Arranging projects
 Your projects will be arranged in alphabetical order depending on the name you
 give your **_.md_** file.
 To have full control of the order your projects appear